A Guess Isn’t Good Enough for a Jury

 “But for …I wouldn’t have these problems.”

-Litigation exists where there’s a cause-and-effect belief.
+Litigation is founded on a cause-and-effect belief.
 If liability is proven then damages are compensable.
 What if Psychiatric damages are misunderstood by a non-professional, and thus misrepresented.

 A layperson is not qualified to determine if a medical condition is existent or non-existent and the complications that give lie to that simplification.
 The layperson can be a litigant or an attorney struggling to determine the damages for emotional distress.